 Nighttime is when the effect of humans on the environment is especially pronounced.
 Outside of wildfire, most nighttime lighting is from artificial sources such as street lights.

-Satellites now are able to captured illumination of the Earth’s surface and in some areas, the contrast is significant.
+Satellites and photographs taken from the International Space Station now are able to captured illumination of the Earth’s surface and in some areas, the contrast is significant.

 As artificial lights cover more and more of the Earth, nighttime darkness is becoming increasingly rare.